lightblueseas/net-extensions/README.md

 # net-extensions

+The net-extensions project provides utility classes for net operations.

 ## License

 The source code comes under the liberal MIT License, making net-extensions great for all types of applications.